Alice Louise Bean

 Biography

-Alice Bean is an experimental particle physicist who came to KU as faculty in 1993.
+Dr. Bean joined KU as faculty in 1993.
+Her main research field is experimental particle physics with a major focus on building and calibrating silicon tracking detectors.
 She works with the CMS collaboration at the Large Hadron Collider and specializes in silicon detectors.
-She also started the Quarked project (www.quarked.org) which seeks to teach children and others about particle physics in a fun engaging way.
+She works on analysis of data such as looking for Supersymmetric particle decays where the difference in different candidate masses are small (compressed scenarios).
+Dr. Bean also started the Quarked project, which seeks to teach children and others about particle physics in a fun engaging way.